williamwight/MediaEdgeTimelines/TwoChaptersSeparatedbyanAdBreak.md

 ### Example request to start tracking a session

-The following example shows how to start tracking a session and specify session details in a request:
+The following example request shows how to start tracking a session and how to specify session details in a request:

 ```curl
 curl -i --request POST '{uri}/ee/va/v1/sessionStart?configId={dataStreamId}' \